 Particularly in Primary School, the MURFE Classroom Set and Food Scraps Caddy provide an efficient solution for classroom recycling.
 The units are manufactured in vibrant colours, consistent with Australian Standard Waste colours and feature effective graphics identifying each stream.
 The clever space saving design ensures they are easy to incorporate into busy rooms, and the convenient size with handles ensure students can get involved in collecting and recycling their classrooms waste.

-Using this system to collect single streams of recoverable with limited contamination optimises recycling and sustainability opportunities.
+Using this system to collect single streams of recoverables with limited contamination optimises recycling and sustainability opportunities.

 - Landfill.
-The resulting Landfill is minimal, which is key given the significant environmental impacts of Landfills.
+Once a program is running effectively, the resulting Landfill should be minimal, which is key given the significant environmental impacts of Landfills.
 Remaining items include single use Coffee Cups, cloth, and broken stationery and objects.
-The collection of this stream should be reviewed to minimise costs as part of the program.
+The contents of this stream should be reviewed regularly to identify opportunities to further reduce Landfill.

 Source Separation Stations in Communal Areas

 The MultiSort Recycling Units are a popular solution, simply because they are so easy to use.
 Many schools are placing these stations into their communal spaces including hallways, staffrooms and eating areas.